Substeps/Substeps.github.io/introduction/running.md

 Test Execution
 ==============

-There are a number of ways to run Substeps tests, with:
+There are a number of ways to run Substeps tests:
+    - via the Maven plugins which will also produce a test exceution report, an example can be seen [here](/test_report/report_frame.html)
     - the IntelliJ plugin
-- the Junit Runner
+    - Junit Runner
     - Ant runner
-- Maven

 ## General Settings
 There are a number of settings that apply with a Substeps run configuration: